supro-96/supro-96/README.md

 # Welcome...🐀

 My name is Supradip Muralidharan.
 Originating from Kerala (Palakkad), I currently reside in Bengaluru.
-After earning my Bachelor's Degree in Computer Applications from PES University, I entered the Indian Startup Industry to explore my passion to impact growth and scale small/new businesses through unconvential methods.
-Worked as a Mobile App Developer for 2 years and after being scarred from a failed startup I'm transitioning my career into Product Management.
-I'm passionate about the Fintech space and would like to be part of this growth story in India.
-Apart from that I'm a Minimalist who enjoys doing outdoor activities.
+Creative, Tech Savvy and a Fighter who sees missions through from start to finish.
+Startup guy who spent 2.5 years building and scaling mobile app products.
+Wanting to transition my career to Product Management in established Fintech startups.
+I’m passionate about the fintech disruptions happening currently and would like to be part of this growth story in India.
+Below is a 9-min read.

 # Work Experience...🦇